-Mira Gandy is a New York based visual artist whose paintings, collages, and installations, examine issues related to women, identity, beauty, race, history and their intersection in media and culture.
-Gandy studied at the American University in Paris, France and holds a Bachelor’s of Fine Arts degree from the University of Southern California Roski School of Art and Design where a Black Alumni Scholarship was created in her honor.
-She won the 2016 Marcus Garvey Park Alliance Award for her light pole Installation Up, Up, Up, You All Mighty Race made of 1,916 synthetic braids which was displayed in Marcus Garvey Park in Harlem, NY.
+Mira Gandy is a visual artist whose paintings, collages, videos and installations examine issues related to women, identity, beauty, race, history and their intersection in media and culture.
+Gandy studied at the American University in Paris, France, and holds a Bachelor of Fine Arts degree from the University of Southern California Roski School of Art and Design, where a Black Alumni Scholarship was created in her honor.

 Gandy has over 20 years of teaching experience in personal art instruction with youth and adults of all ages and is the recipient of the 2012 National Action Network Woman of Excellence Award for her advancement of women and children in the community.
 The artist founded The Gandy Art House organization to provide creative opportunities for youth, families, and the LGBTQ+ community to engage in visual, performance, and healing arts projects.